Hazardous Materials – Asbestos REF#4818

 Royal government of Cambodia

-Initiative from Eurocham: EuroCham is pleased to see the numerous initiatives by the Royal Government of Cambodian on the topic and encourage to Consider adopting a regulatory framework to prohibit the use of asbestos in the construction sector in Cambodia and to manage the use and maintenance of ACM already used in various constructions.
+Initiative from Eurocham: EuroCham is pleased to see the numerous initiatives by the Royal Government of Cambodia on the topic and encourage to Consider adopting a regulatory framework to prohibit the use of asbestos in the construction sector in Cambodia and to manage the use and maintenance of ACM already used in various constructions.
 Also, consider the development of a plan for related Ministries and social partner to respond to the exposure risks for worker, owners and occupiers of premises including asbestos in the 2023 Edition of the White Book.

-At the occasion of the launch of the Masterplan for Cambodia on banning asbestos, which took place on the 31st of October 2023, was announcend the total ban of asbestos in 2025.
+At the occasion of the launch of the Masterplan for Cambodia on banning asbestos, which took place on the 31st of October 2023, the Royal Government of Cambodia announced the total ban of asbestos as of 2025.

-You can find the report of the forum via this link
+You can find the report of the forum via this link.

 National Counterparts